bryantzhou/IEEE-T-ITS-2022/README.md

 ## Language

 MATLAB and Simulink are primarily used for this project.
+A minimum version of MATLAB-R-2020-a is required.

 The [QUARC](https://www.quanser.com/products/quarc-real-time-control-software/) real-time control software is required to run the Simulink files for simulation tests.